di/talks/2023/airflow_summit_2023/talk.md

 # Making progress

 ^ Just because you've made a tradeoff doesn't absolve you from continuing to try to make progress against that which you've traded off against

-^ All that said, I do think we're at an inflection point right now

-^ Where we're so popular that we can stand to sacrifice some usability for security.

 ^ I want to share some of the substantial and significant progress the Python community has made towards increased open source security